akashsingh6474/DevOpsblogs/cll5nd3za00020amfgtaggnpa.md

 docker run -d -p 8000:8000 node-app:latest
 ```

-**Verify that the application is working as expected by accessing it in a web browser**
+**✅Verify that the application is working as expected by accessing it in a web browser**

 1. Now go to the Ec2 instance click on security click on security group